Inbox Insight Limited

 5.3 Inbox Insight shall not be liable for any loss, damages, costs or expenses incurred or suffered by a Subscriber arising (directly or indirectly) from any inaccuracy, ambiguity or illegibility of the Client Provided Information.
 The same shall be true irrespective of any review of the Client Provided Information by Inbox Insight, which review is undertaken solely for the benefit of Inbox Insight.

-5.4 The Client shall be responsible for obtaining and maintaining all necessary licences and consents as may be required for the performance of the Services, unless and to the extent (if any) Inbox Insight has indicated to the contrary in the Booking Form.
+5.4 The Client shall be responsible for obtaining and maintaining all necessary licences and consents as may be required for the Client’s use of the Services, unless and to the extent (if any) Inbox Insight has indicated to the contrary in the Booking Form.
 This obligation shall not apply to data protection legislation as it applies to the Database and its use.

 5.5 For the avoidance of doubt, the Client is solely responsible for the content and accuracy of any information or the quality or performance of any good and services provided to Subscribers (including without limitation for the quality of the Material for Publication).
-Without prejudice to the previous sentence, where the Client is an agency working for a third party principal, the agency shall in addition procure that its principal accepts responsibility for that content, accuracy, quality and performance.
+Without prejudice to the previous sentence, where the Client is an agency working for a Third Party principal, the agency shall in addition procure that its principal accepts responsibility for that content, accuracy, quality and performance.

 5.6 The Client shall promptly inform Inbox Insight of any email the receipt of which is rejected and in any event shall inform Inbox Insight within 72 hours of becoming aware of such rejection.

-5.7 Where the Client is an agency working for a third party principal, the agent:
+5.7 Where the Client is an agency working for a Third Party principal, the agent:

 b) confirms by providing instructions that it is at all times acting on behalf of and in accordance with the principal’s instructions;